glakshay/glakshay/README.md

 - Developing algorithms for robot control, dynamics, point cloud, system modeling and identification, and robot simulation in environments like ROS or MATLAB.
 - Other works involved using Deep learning to generate audio, haiku using GAN topologies.

+During my summer, I was a Software intern at Massachusetts Biomedical Initiatives where my role involved Software development, writing code, developing laser patterns, CO2 laser testing on various specimens like bones, enamel for medical applications.
 I was prior working as a Researcher for TKU University in Taiwan while I was pursuing undergrad in Mechatronics engineering.
 My work involved developing autonomous control for fixed-wing UAV and using Computer Vision to identify pitch/yaw angles for commercial vehicles.
 My other internships at firms like ABB, JCB, Robot Components have helped me to apply and develop my skills in multi-disciplinary fields.

 🕵️‍♂️ <strong>Area of Interest</strong></strong>: